 The recipe varies, but it is generally a crust that is filled with diced potatoes, rutabagas, carrots, onions and some sort of meat.
 It’s been described as a pot pie without the pot, and there are vegetarian options, too.
 A friend from the UP told me that having a pastie for lunch generally meant that you didn’t need to eat again for the rest of the day.

-I googled a bit, and I learned that pasties came from Cornwall, England in the early 1850’s when the copper and iron mines were first opening in the UP (whoops, I learned some other things, too).
+I googled a bit, and I learned that pasties came from Cornwall, England in the early 1850’s when the copper and iron mines were first opening in the UP (I learned some other things, too, maybe for a different kind of blog).
 Pasties are artful in their simplicity, and the miners appreciated a lunch that they could stick in their pockets–and a heavy lunch at that.
 If a pastie got cold, it could supposedly be re-heated by holding it on a shovel blade over a headlamp candle.

 My pastie stop of choice was the Hog Island Country Store not too far east of the tiny community of Naubinway.
 The store was cash-only, as many businesses here tend to be.
 The owner was very friendly, something that is also quite common up here.
 It was a small one-room shop, and yet she had several different kinds of pasties as well as smoked fish (another can’t-miss UP delicacy).